trebor/soul-bound/rfc.md

   * Sponsor attempts to vouch without locking the required tokens.
   * Session is aborted and Sponsor receives a "stake too low" error.
   * No attestation is recorded.

+* **Fee Insufficiency Rejections**
+  * MintRequest Fee < F_mint
+    * Validators and Ledger smart contracts check `mintFee ≥ F_mint`.
+    * If the fee is insufficient, the transaction is reverted or the request is rejected with error code `INSUFFICIENT_MINT_FEE`.
+  * Sponsor Fee Insufficient
+    * Sponsor attempts to vouch without paying the required F_sponsor.
+    * Session is aborted and Sponsor receives a "sponsor fee too low" error.
+    * No attestation is recorded.

 ## **11.4 Replay or Duplicate Sessions**